hiromi2424/Collectionable/README.md

 # Collectionable Plugin #

 ## Introduction ##
 This is a utility plugin for CakePHP.
-This helps managing find options and virtualFields.
+This helps managing find options, virtualFields and validations.

 ## Setup ##
 - Define $options(such a property name can be modified by configure) for Options Behavior
 - Define $virtualFieldsCollection(such a property name can be modified by configure) for VirtualFields Behavior
+- Define 'Validation'(such a config name can be modified by configure) section into Configure for ConfigValidationBehavior

 ## Sample code ##